puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

 ### `Puppet resource` Fails if `puppet.conf` is Modified to Make `puppet apply` Work with PuppetDB.

 In an effort to make `puppet apply` work with PuppetDB in masterless puppet scenarios, users may edit puppet.conf to make storeconfigs point to PuppetDB.
 This breaks `puppet resource`, causing it to fail with a Ruby error.
 For more information, see the [console & database troubleshooting page](./trouble_console-db.html), and for a workaround see the [PuppetDB documentation on connecting `puppet apply`](http://docs.puppetlabs.com/puppetdb/1.5/connect_puppet_apply.html).

+### Puppet Agent on Windows Requires `--onetime`

+On Windows systems, puppet agent runs started locally from the command line require either the `--onetime` or `--test` option to be set.
+This is due to Puppet bug [PUP-1275](https://tickets.puppetlabs.com/browse/PUP-1275).

 ### BEAST Attack Mitigation